 I work with a lot of buyers here in Hillsborough.
 Can I preview your home to see if it may work for one of them?

-Of course, the above reply is not as good as the others.
-But sometimes you have to do the best you can with the hand dealt.
+Of course, the above reply is not as good as the other replies.
+But sometimes you have to do the best you can with the hand you are dealt.